EtherReal-ID/etherreal-id/README.md

-We are developing the project as a team at hack.ether.camp 2016 In 2015 etherre.al was the leader of the pack at the code freeze but came 4th over all.
+We are developing the project as a team at hack.ether.camp 2016 In 2015 etherre.al was the leader of the pack at the code freeze but came 4th over all in the end.